 There have been so many unique and standout Jordan 4s released as of late that putting together a list of the best Jordan 4 colorways isn't as straightforward as it sounds.

-In terms of its history, the Jordan 4 was originally one of the most expensive and best basketball shoes around in 1989, but quickly became a huge fan favourite due to Michael Jordan achieving his overall best statistical season that year wearing the 4s on his feet.
+The Jordan 4 was originally one of the most expensive and best basketball shoes around in 1989, but quickly became a huge fan favourite due to Michael Jordan achieving his overall best statistical season that year wearing the 4s on his feet.

 Best Jordan 4 colorways